diegocidras/diegocidras.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bio – Geographies of social change"
+title: "Bio.
+Geographies of social change"
 author_profile: true
 redirect_from:
   - /about/